Laetrile (amygdalin, vitamin B17)

 The USA’s National Cancer Institute (NCI) reviews the research into the use of laetrile for cancer in humans on its website.
 Two published studies were sponsored by the NCI in the late 1970s and early 1980s.
 The studies tested whether laetrile works as a treatment for cancer in humans.
 The first study was a phase I clinical trial looking at safe levels of laetrile, and involved only 6 patients.
 It tested the dosage and different ways of giving laetrile.
 Although the researchers reported very few side effects, 2 patients developed symptoms of cyanide poisoning because they ate raw almonds while taking amygdalin.

 The second study in 1982 looked at whether laetrile could shrink cancer tumours in 175 patients.
 Of these patients, only 1 person had any apparent response to laetrile and this only lasted for 10 weeks.
 Seven months after the study, all the patients’ cancers had continued to grow.
-There haven’t been any randomised controlled clinical trials using laetrile.
+There haven’t been any large well designed clinical trials using laetrile.

 The Cochrane Library published a systematic review in 2011 which looked at laetrile treatment for cancer.
 It stated that the claimed benefits of laetrile are not supported by controlled clinical trials.
 It also found that there is a risk of serious adverse effects from cyanide poisoning after laetrile or amygdalin, especially after taking it by mouth.
 You can read a summary of the Cochrane review about laetrile on the Cochrane website.